Richard Rudgley

-Richard Rudgley (born 1961) is a British author and television presenter.
+Richard Rudgley (born 1961) is a British anthropologist, author, and television presenter.
 He specialises on the topics of the usage of hallucinogens and intoxicants in society.
-He has also written about the Stone Age and about Paganism.
+He has also written about the Stone Age and about paganism.
+He has authored several books on these topics, including The Alchemy of Culture: Intoxicants in Society, Lost Civilisations of the Stone Age, and Pagan Resurrection, and has presented several television programmes.